 Running tights, running leggings, running pants – whatever you call them, they are essentials for running in colder weather.
 While running pants have been around for years, the technology has come a particularly long way in the past decade.
 Compression tights are the most advanced leg clothing on the market today, and will give any cold weather runner a degree of comfort and support that was unknown just a few years ago.
 Here, we will provide an overview of the compression tights market for runners and provide links to our product reviews.

 Lots of people tell us “We love your gear overviews, but just tell me which product to buy.”
 If you aren’t in the mood to read on, our favorite tights are:

 - 2XU’s Elite Tights.
 Thinner than the Opedix, the Elites are a great all around tight if you are simply looking for compression throughout.
-Great for use under a layer as well, because it is thin.
+Great for use as a base layer as well, because it is thin.
 Does not have the paneling of the Opedix, and some will prefer the uniform thickness of the pants.
 Fits very tight to the body.